If the Department has made an error that has caused you a financial loss or some other detriment, you might be able to make a claim for compensation.

 The CDDA Scheme allows us to compensate you if you have been adversely affected by defective administration on the part of the Department and where no legal liability exists.
 Payments made under the CDDA Scheme are discretionary and can be made where it is considered fair and reasonable to do so where there is no other redress available.

+The overarching principle of the CDDA Scheme is to restore you to the position you would have been in had the defective administration not occurred.
 Compensation is not payable for grief, anxiety, hurt, humiliation, embarrassment, or disappointment that is unrelated to personal injury, no matter how intense the emotion might be.

 In order for your claim to be successful under the CDDA Scheme, the decision maker must be satisfied that: